 We hear in them about parables of being slow and plodding, steady and methodical, and occasionally obsessed with Ninjitsu, news reporters, and pizza.
 We are, of course, talking about Turtles!
-Turtles are a type of reptile that exists in many environments through the word and have found their way into literature, poetry, and parable throughout the world’s history.
-World Turtle Day celebrates these noble reptiles and their place in the world, and encourages people to take action to help protect the, both the common pet turtle, and the ever endangered sea turtle.
+Turtles are a type of reptile that exists in many environments throughout the word and have found their way into literature, poetry, and parable throughout the world’s history.
+World Turtle Day celebrates these noble reptiles and their place in the world, and encourages people to take action to help protect, both the common pet turtle and the ever endangered sea turtle.

 History of Turtle Day

 Well the first thing to know is that Turtles and Tortoises are not the same thing, though this day is dedicated to celebrating and protecting both.
 First created in 1990 by the American Tortoise Rescue, World Turtle day recognizes that some species of our hard (and soft!) shelled friends are suffering, almost on the edge of extinction due to environmental hazards and issues with hunting and harvesting of their eggs.

 American Tortoise Rescue was created by Susan Tellem and Mashall Thompson, a married pair of animal activists who had a particular passion for tortoises.
 We all have to have something that drives us in this life, and for these two it was bonding over animal right’s activist work.
 Don’t think these two are just closet hippies with an overwhelming adoration for all things shelled and scaly.

 Susan is deeply involved with television arts & sciences and the public relations society of America while being a partner in Tellem Grody Public Relations Incorporated.
 They organize charity collections and works around the world to help protect these amazing critters, and created Turtle Day to get everyone involved and spread awareness of the shrinking habitat and declining numbers of these sensitive creatures.